jrkerse/playfield/README.md

  #### immediate next steps
   1. Static images for fields of play to build training set
-    a. mark "Corners" and project to a 2d overlay.
+    * mark "Corners" and project to a 2d overlay.
 By default, standard field sizes will apply
-    b. train a model to identify the corners for the projection
+    * train a model to identify the corners for the projection